Nathan-303/PRAWNS/README.md

 	city_summary
 		Creates a single page spread of graphs providing information on a geographic area identified by variables in the function input
-		Porting from an old project where it's a collection of scripts Requires a PRAWNS csv file for easy operation
+		Porting from an old project where it's a collection of scripts Requires a PRAWNS csv file for easy operation as this lets me standerdise the input

 	stat_wrangler (complete)
 	  Calculates the flat and % difference between the mean and median points for deciles